 Many Hands is committed to being the most meaningful vehicle for giving in our members’ lives.
 By leveraging the power of collective giving, we multiply the impact of our members’ gifts.
 Equally important, Many Hands members become well-informed donors by participating in our grant review process and educational events.
 By working with a diverse group of passionate, dedicated women, they receive a unique education in local needs and nonprofit strategies and become more engaged members of our community.

 Grants that Make a Difference

-Since 2004, Many Hands has granted more than $1.6 million to nonprofit organizations working in education, health, housing, and job readiness to support women, children, and families in need in the greater Washington region.
+Since 2004, Many Hands has granted more than $1.9 million to nonprofit organizations working in economic empowerment (formerly job readiness), education, health, and housing to support women, children, and families in socioeconomic need in the greater Washington region.
 We combine contributions from hundreds of women each year to make large-scale grants that have a powerful impact on our grantees and the people they serve.

 Reach simply wouldn’t be where it is today without the extraordinarily generous support we received from the Many Hands community.

 Support from Many Hands is truly transformative for Access Youth.
 Because of this grant, Access Youth is launching our peer mediation programming as part of our four-year model of student support.